-Prerequisite: Concurrent enrollment in CIS Lab.
-Course Advisories: SCC minimum English and math standards; ability to keyboard at 30 words per minute.
+Course Advisories: SCC minimum English and math standards; keyboarding 30 wpm.
 An introduction to the hardware and software components of business information systems.
 The history of computer technology, as well as the social and cultural implications of computers in today's society, will be presented.
 Course content will include "hands-on" familiarization with computer operating system, word processing, electronic spreadsheet, and database management software.
-In addition, the course will include an introduction to computer programming using the BASIC programming language.
-Students will learn to develop problem specifications, design algorithms, and construct structured computer programs.
+In addition, the course will include an introduction to computer programming using the QBASIC language.
+Students will learn to develop problem specifications, detailed analysis, design algorithms, and construct structured computer programs.
 Three hours lecture, one hour lab weekly by arrangement.